-Clause 21 amends the Planning Act 2008 to include 'business and commercial projects' under the regime for dealing with projects of national significance.
-This runs counter to the principle of local decision-making, and risks undermining the Local Plan because these projects will bypass local scrutiny.
+Clause 23 runs counter to the principle of local decision-making, and risks undermining the Local Plan because these projects will bypass local scrutiny.
 These projects may therefore fail to reflect the local context or locally agreed priorities.
 The 'prescribed description' of these projects must provide clarity by including only those schemes of genuinely national significance.
-In addition, we query how this clause would work in practice: housing developments are exempted from the clause, but many major projects - such as the Olympic Park - include an element of housing.

-This briefing is supported by the following 11 organisations:
+This briefing is supported by the following 13 organisations:

 - Amphibian and Reptile Conservation

 - Badger Trust

 - Buglife The Invertebrate Conservation Trust

 - Butterfly Conservation

 - Campaign for National Parks

 - Campaign to Protect Rural England

 - Friends of the Earth

 - Open Spaces Society

+- Ramblers

 - Royal Society for the Protection of Birds

+- The Wildlife Trusts

 - Wildfowl & Wetlands Trust

 - Woodland Trust